 Whilst the new flagship store offers Asics’ usual gait analysis services, in stocking its other brands it also caters to a different set of customers welcoming those with other interests besides running.
 Adjusting the experience to make it more accessible to a wider audience creates the air of a more general lifestyle store, better suiting its position in Regent Street.

-Created to embody the ‘Sound Mind, Sound Body’ ethos of the brand, the design looks to empower customers with knowledge.
+The concept –conceived by Brinkworth– was created to embody the ‘Sound Mind, Sound Body’ ethos of the brand, looking to empower customers with knowledge.
 The delivery of this customer-centric strategy is firmly focused on digital and in-store tech.

 Before even entering the store customers can get a glimpse of the brand’s digital vision as two robotic arms dance in the window display.
 At the stores entrance, a kinetic LED light sculpture that dominates the ground floor is also visible.